shadaj/create-react-scala-app.g8/README.markdown

 ### `sbt fullOptJS::webpack`
 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 It also minifies the build using UglifyJS.

-**Note:** there is currently a bug that causes execution of this command to always end in an exception.
-It is safe to ignore this exception, since the build folder will still be correctly generated.

 Your app is ready to be deployed.

 ## Philosophy